RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 - **Wetland:** primarily driven by A16 (transitional moisture conditions)
 - **Urban:** well-separated through A35 and A36

-The **spatial distribution of cumulative Hazelnut SHAP values** (see Fig. 7) reveals high positive intensities clustering coherently in the northeastern coastal foothills (~30°45'E–31°E, 40°50'N–41°10'N), accurately tracking intensive orchard cultivation zones.
+The **spatial distribution of cumulative Hazelnut SHAP values** (Fig 2) reveals high positive intensities clustering coherently in the northeastern coastal foothills (~30°45'E–31°E, 40°50'N–41°10'N), accurately tracking intensive orchard cultivation zones.
 The asymmetric SHAP range (−7.42 to **+19.15**) reflects high-confidence positive prediction in core hazelnut areas.

 ### Sentinel-2 SHAP Analysis (Baseline: ID 16 — S2-All + XGBoost)